-"Six of my students won Public Anthropology Awards for this competition by placing in the top 5 percent of the 3,600 participants."

-tition as much as the kinship of the project.

-While initially some students

-were not even aware of what an

-Op-Ed was, the class quickly

-became enlivened by the as-

-signment.
-Students were excit-

-ed about connecting with peers

-from other universities, and

-many liked the sense of compe-
+While initially some students were not even aware of what an Op-Ed was, the class quickly became enlivened by the assignment.
+Students were excited about connecting with peers from other universities, and many liked the sense of competition as much as the kinship of the project.